South Charleston, West Virginia

 South Charleston is a city in Kanawha County, West Virginia, United States.
-It is located to the west of Charleston.
+It is located to the west of the state capital of Charleston.
 The population was 13,639 at the 2020 census.
-South Charleston was established in 1906, but not incorporated until 1917.
-The Criel Mound built circa 0 B.C. by the Adena culture is adjacent to the downtown business district.
+It was established in 1906, but not incorporated until 1917.
+The Criel Mound built by the Adena culture is adjacent to the city's downtown business district.

 It is home to the Charleston Ordnance Center, a former naval munitions factory established for use in World War I.

 The city is serviced by Interstate 64, U.S. Route 60, U.S. Route 119, West Virginia Route 601 and West Virginia Route 214, and is adjacent to the Kanawha River.
 The city is serviced by the Kanawha Valley Regional Transportation Authority bus system.
 A general aviation airfield, Mallory Airport, is located off Chestnut Street, approximately two miles south of U.S. Route 60, with the nearest commercial aviation service being at Yeager Airport in Charleston.
 South Charleston serves as the headquarters to the West Virginia Division of Natural Resources and the West Virginia State Police.

 History

-South Charleston was established in 1906, but not incorporated until 1917.
+South Charleston was established in 1906, but not incorporated until 1919.

+Leonidas Henrie Oakes Sr. (1843-1894) was a member of the West Virginia State Legislature.
+His son, Leonidas Henrie Oakes Jr. (1873-1949) was the mayor of South Charleston for many years.
+He was mayor from 1920 to 1921 and also from 1930 to 1946.
+He acquired funds to build the Thomas Memorial Hospital and also the Oakes Field in South Charleston, West Virginia.
+He was instrumental in developing recreational activities for the youth of the city.

 It is home to the Charleston Ordnance Center, a former naval munitions factory established for use in World War I. It employed over 11,000 workers and produced 130,000 gun barrels for U.S. warships.